 The CIPD’s research shows that employee engagement is the top priority for HR in the short term.
 It is encouraging that companies appreciate the importance of employee engagement and are making plans to address the issue over the coming years.
 Engaged employees are more likely to stay, to go the extra mile and be a great example to their colleagues.

-Recently, Gift Innovations published a Case Study which highlighted the impact of employee recognition on employee retention.
-We interviewed VC Scott McCarthy of Mary Browns, a food retail business in Canada.
+We interviewed Scott McCarthy, VC of Mary Browns, a food retail business in Canada.
 Their biggest problem was to stop trained employees from walking across the road to competitors for a small wage increase.
 The answer?
 To introduce a social recognition solution, which increased employee recognition and built a company culture of appreciation.
-Employee retention increased significantly and the company experienced positive culture change.
+Employee retention increased significantly and the company experienced a positive culture change.

 The CIPD report suggests that organisations harness the use of technology to help retain staff and address skills shortages.
 As the CIPD’s research notes: